 An old camera found in a closet led to a slow education, but convinced my dad to gift me a Topcon camera kit, complete with James Bond-like metal suitcase.
 My pictures got instantly better, having multiple and high quality lenses to play with, but the shutter wasn't up to my number of shots, and began to fail intermittently on a cross - country trip to Indiana to purchase an old Chrysler convertible.

-25,000+ photos in heat and cold, sun and rain, it's been held above my head on the Yuba River, huddled with me under a crevice opposite Half Dome in Yosemite, slid down dirt cliffs on more than one occasion, dangled over the edge of Havasu Falls in Arizona, accompanied me to England and Wales, and will continue I hope, to accompany me on many more adventures to come.
+25,000+ photos later, in heat and cold, sun and rain, it's been held above my head in the Yuba River, huddled with me under a crevice opposite Half Dome (temperatures in the teens) in Yosemite, slid down dirt cliffs on more than one occasion, dangled over the edge of Havasu Falls in Arizona, accompanied me to England and Wales, and will continue I hope, to accompany me on many more adventures to come.

 Questions about print sizes and mounting options? - Just ask!

-I have been shooting and and editing video since my late teenage years, and in 2006 shot my first feature film Dill, California on a 16mm Arriflex Camera that I bought on craigslist.
-It was an amazing experience, and I have since made two documentaries, written six screenplays, and pitched television pilots to alcoholic producers.
+I have been shooting and and editing videos since my late teenage years, and in 2006 shot my first feature film Dill, California on a 16mm Arriflex Camera that I bought online four days earlier.
+It was an amazing experience, and I have since made three documentaries, written six screenplays, and pitched television pilots to alcoholic producers.

 Director of Photography on Unprotected, a feature documentary exploring the history and results of contraception, feminism, and the sexual revolution.
 Trailer on Vimeo.
 Click for local screenings here.

 30 Bikes is the story of a tiny BMX Bicycle company I started in 1991 after writing a letter to Bob Haro.
-I dropped out of college, enlisted Cyclecraft to manufacture, and designed a pro frame and fork set called the Basilisk.
+I dropped out of college, enlisted Cyclecraft to manufacture the frames, and designed a pro race bike called the Basilisk.
 I ran the company for four years before running out of steam and resources.

 23 years later I'm tracking down the 30 bikes I sold, who bought them and why, and where are they now.
-It's an awesome journey so follow at @hbbikes and check back here for screenings.
+It's an awesome journey so follow at @homesteadbicycles and check back for screenings.

 Press and Comments